drzhelnov/drzhelnov.github.io/README.md

 _Key Responsibilities:_

-- Mentor undergradute and postgraduate students who come to take part in the research conducted by the Department.
+- Mentor undergraduate and postgraduate students who come to take part in the research conducted by the Department.
 - Ensure that the Department's planned research activities are on schedule.
 - Help convene the public events organized by the Department.